neura-sx/neura-sx.github.io/BitShares 2.0 FAQs.md

 You should always make sure you use the newest build available [here](https://github.com/bitshares/bitshares-2/releases/latest) as earlier releases will get stuck due to hard-forks.

 ===
 ###### What is the best way to interact with the witness node?
-It does not have an inbuilt CLI so there seems to be no way to control it.
-I can only open it and close it.
+It does not have an inbuilt CLI so there seems to be no way to control it, apart from opening & closing it.
 The only way you can interact with the witness node is through the CLI client by using its API.
 You can also use the GUI (i.e. the light client).
 In the GUI, change `Settings -> API connection`, add `ws://127.0.0.1:8090/ws` (according to settings of your witness node) and select it.